 If you, the applicant, want to appeal an unfavorable decision by the AC, your request must be submitted in writing within 10 days after you receive written notification of that action.
 The AC as a whole will then arrange to hear the appeal.
 Their decision is then legal and binding and can only be changed in court.

 Proceeding with an alteration or in-home business prior to obtaining written approval is prohibited by the covenants and is done at your own risk.
-Unless your alteration falls within the criteria under the guidelines for certain alterations not requiring an application, your property would be in violation of the covenants.
+Unless your alteration falls within the criteria under the guidelines not requiring an application, your property would be in violation of the covenants.
 Another resident or the RAC could make Long Reach aware of this violation.
 You could then face the cost of removing or modifying the alteration/in-home business to comply with the AC’s decision.
-A covenant violation could ultimately impair your ability to sell the property.
 In considering applications, the RAC will not be influenced for or against the application if work is commenced prior to approval.
 However, residents are strongly urged not to undertake construction or operation in advance.
-Prospective purchasers should check with the current owner or the village office to see if all alterations on a property have Long Reach approval.
+A covenant violation could ultimately impair your ability to sell the property as a letter of non-compliance would reveal any existing violations.
+Prospective purchasers may request a letter of compliance from the sellers to confirm that all alterations on a property have recieved Long Reach approval.

 Complaints, which remain anonymous, should be brought to the attention of the Covenant Advisor who will investigate to verify if a violation exists.
 The property owner will be notified and asked to correct the violation either by removal, by submission of an acceptable application, or by repair in the case of a maintenance problem.
 Most problems are resolved at this stage; however, if no action is taken to correct the violation, a formal notice is sent stating that legal remedies may be initiated.
 A letter stating that the property is in compliance will not be issued if a violation exists and this may affect property resale.
 Realtors may be notified of known covenant violations.